cyh05040/Interactive-Lab-Hub/Lab 2/README.md

 ## Part E.
 ## Modify the barebones clock to make it your own

 Does time have to be linear?
 How do you measure a year?
 [In daylights?
 In midnights?
 In cups of coffee?](https://www.youtube.com/watch?v=wsj15wPpjLY)
+When the top button is pressed it shows the current date and the time.

 Can you make time interactive?
 You can look in `screen_test.py` for examples for how to use the buttons.
+I made it an interactive clock.
+By pressing onto the top button, it shows the detailed date and time.
+By pressing onto the bottom button, the clock will check whether if the time has passed 17:00.
+If it has, it will show as many stars on the display as the hour of the time.
+For example, if it's 17:56 it shows 17 stars and if it's 20:34, it shows 20 stars.
+The stars are displyed in random locations within the display a starry night vibe.
+On the other hand, if it's during the day time, a sun will be diaplayed.

 **A copy of your code should be in your Lab 2 Github repo.**